netgen/ezplatform-site-api/README.md

 </div>

 <p align="center">
-<strong>Site API</strong> is a lightweight layer built on top of eZ Platform's Repository API.
-Its purpose is to
+<strong>Netgen Site API</strong> is a productivity layer built for eZ developers, designed to remove
-simplify the implementation of everyday use cases, remove the boilerplate code and provide better
-<strong>developer experience</strong> for building websites.
-It lowers the entry barrier for newcomers and opens
-most of the development process to roles other than PHP developer.
+the need for boilerplate code and make the development of eZ Platform sites more accessible and less fallible.
 </p>

 <p align="center">
-With it, frontend developers, content builders and others can do most of the work related to eZ Platform content modelling independently of PHP developers and without the need to work with PHP.
-They require only knowledge of eZ Platform's content model, Twig templates and view configuration in YAML.
+By removing the need to write PHP to solve common problems, Site API enables less technical people and other developers beside PHP ones to do more - such as content creators, project managers and frontend developers.
+With its PHP API it also simplifies things for PHP developers, freeing them from having to continually reinvent the wheel and giving them more time to spend on the custom backend logic.
 </p>

 <p align="center">